CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 **Ethical hacking** is a process of detecting vulnerabilities in an application, system, or organization’s infrastructure that an attacker can use to exploit an individual or organizationa and an **ethical hacker** is as a person who is hired and permitted by an organization to attack its systems for the purpose of identifying vulnerabilities, which an attacker might take advantage of.

 A **penetration test** is a subclass of ethical hacking; it comprises a set of methods and procedures that aim at testing/protecting an organization’s security.
-The penetration tests prove helpful in finding vulnerabilities in an organization and check whether an attacker will be able to exploit them to gain unauthorized access to an asset
+The penetration tests prove helpful in finding vulnerabilities in an organization and check whether an attacker will be able to exploit them to gain unauthorized access to an asset.

 **Categories of Penetration testing:**
 When the scope of the penetration test is defined, the category/type of the penetration test engagement is also defined along with it.
 The entire penetration test can be Black Box, White Box, or
 Gray Box depending upon what the organization wants to test and how it wants the security paradigm to be tested.
 1. **Black box**- A black box penetration test is where little or no information is provided about the specified target.
-2. **Gray box**- In a gray box test, some information is provided and some hidden
+2. **Gray box**- In a gray box test, some information is provided and some hidden.
-3. **White box**- A white box penetration test is where almost all the information about the target is provided
+3. **White box**- A white box penetration test is where almost all the information about the target is provided.

 **Types of Penetration testing:**
-1. **Network Penetration test**
+1. **Network Penetration test:**
    In a network penetration test, you would be testing a network environment for potential security vulnerabilities and threats.
 This test is divided into two categories: external and internal penetration tests.
    An external penetration test would involve testing the public IP addresses, whereas in an internal test, you can become part of an internal network and test that network.
-You may be provided VPN access to the network or would have to physically go to the work environment for the penetration test depending upon the engagement rules that were defined prior to conducting the test
+You may be provided VPN access to the network or would have to physically go to the work environment for the penetration test depending upon the engagement rules that were defined prior to conducting the test.

-2. **Web application Penetration test**
+2. **Web application Penetration test:**
    Web application penetration test is very common nowadays, since your application hosts critical data such as credit card numbers, usernames, and passwords; therefore this type of penetration test has become more common than the network penetration test.

-3. **Mobile application Penetration test**
+3. **Mobile application Penetration test:**
     The mobile application penetration test is the newest type of penetration test that has become common since almost every organization uses Android- and iOS-based mobile applications to provide services to its customers.
-Therefore, organizations want to make sure that their mobile applications are secure enough for users to rely on when providing personal information when using such applications
+Therefore, organizations want to make sure that their mobile applications are secure enough for users to rely on when providing personal information when using such applications.

-4. **Social engineering Penetration test**
+4. **Social engineering Penetration test:**
    A social engineering penetration test can be part of a network penetration test.
 In a social engineering penetration test the organization may ask you to attack its users.
-This is where you use speared phishing attacks and browser exploits to trick a user into doing things they did not intend to do
+This is where you use speared phishing attacks and browser exploits to trick a user into doing things they did not intend to do.

-5. **Physical Penetration test**
+5. **Physical Penetration test:**
    A physical penetration test is what you would rarely be doing in your career as a penetration tester.
 In a physical penetration test, you would be asked to walk into the organization’s building physically and test physical security controls such as locks and RFID mechanisms.

 ## Explore the lab environment